shapkarin/shapkarin/README.md

 ### Hello everyone 👋

 Hello.
-My name is Yury Shapkarin.
 I like to code.
 I was involved in some great projects, create some from scratch, and create open source projects.
 I use JavaScript a lot but also explore some new or just interesting in computer science.
 From time to time I contribute to popular and not so known repositories.

 Have a look at my published [npm packages](https://www.npmjs.com/~shapkarin) and of course, feel free to participate at GitHub.
 Contributions are welcome.